List of Saki characters: Eisui All-Girls School

-3rd year, plays vice-captain position.
+Third year, plays vice-captain position.
 She wears a traditional headdress that scares Nodoka during the quarterfinals.
 Like Kataoka and Nanpo, Hatsumi wins more often in the north position.
 Her ability, called the "Gates of Evil", makes it easy for her to gather north and east tiles, and to a lesser extent, south and west tiles, as a reference to misfortune hailing from the northeast.
-With her ability, every time she's in the north position, she has a higher chance of playing the Little four winds or the Big four winds yakuman.
+With her ability, every time she is in the north position, she has a higher chance of playing the Little four winds or the Big four winds yakuman.
 She is referred as Deadly Storm.